pdzaffina/blog/ai.md

 title: AI
 permalink: /ai/
 ---
+Corralling my thoughts on AI as I work through it in the real world.

 {% assign ai_posts = site.posts | where: "ai", true | sort: "date" | reverse %}

 {% if ai_posts.size > 0 %}